aburch/simutrans/simutrans/readme.txt

 set without modifications.

-If you want to announce your server, you need to supply a valid dns name or IPv4 or IPv6 [] number via the commandline option liek
+If you want to announce your server, you need to supply a valid dns name or IPv4 or IPv6 [] number via the commandline option like

-"-server_dns mysever.homunix.org:13355"
+"-server_dns myserver.homunix.org:13355"

 Similarly you can set server name via -server_name "Testserver".
 More server related settings can be specified in simuconf.tab.